 Study in the sunshine state.

-Come study in Miami, where sunshine, international cultures, and opportunity meet.
-Our Miami campus is located in Coral Gables, a lush, green residential neighborhood just 15 minutes from downtown and 20 minutes from the beach.
-Miami is world-renowned for its colorful nightlife, sandy beaches, and year-round tropical climate.
+Come study in our university in Miami, Florida where sunshine, international cultures, and opportunity meet.
+Whether you are looking for physical therapy schools in Miami or occupational therapy schools in Miami, look no further than USAHS.
+Our Miami campus is located in Coral Gables, a lush, green residential neighborhood just 15 minutes from downtown Miami and 20 minutes from the beach.
+This South Florida city is world-renowned for its colorful nightlife, sandy beaches, and year-round tropical climate.
+It is also home to many attractions like the Vizcaya Museum and the Wynwood Arts District.
 It’s the perfect place to improve your Spanish, a valuable language for healthcare professionals.

 Why study with USAHS in Miami?

 Delight in multicultural diversity.

 Connect with future employers.